KroniaPytorch/KroniaModels/README.md

 ## Tech Stack

-The following libraries for the development of our project :
+The following libraries and APIs were used for the development of our project :

 - [Pytorch](https://pytorch.org/) (torch and torchvision)
 - [Sklearn](https://scikit-learn.org/stable/)